Hierophobia-The Fear of Holy Objects

 Lifestyle Changes

 How we lead our lives can have a huge impact on our mood, energy levels, and overall disposition.
-For instance, sleeping less than seven hours a day can lead to irritability, anxiety, and sluggishness.
+That’s why a few simple lifestyle changes can be helpful in learning to overcome phobia.
+For instance, sleeping less than seven hours a day can lead to irritability, anxiety, and sluggishness, so increasing our sleep time can make a huge difference.

-Another lifestyle adjustment we can make is to check our diet and if we’re getting enough nutrients.
+Another lifestyle adjustment we can make is to adjust our diet to be sure we’re getting enough nutrients.
 Our immune system and mental health suffer as a result of bad dietary habits.
 Other habits to include would be cutting out (or minimizing) caffeine and alcohol intake.

 Professional Help

-While self-help may not be enough for everyone, visiting a medical expert to aid with Hierophobia is always a welcome choice.
+While self-help may not be enough for everyone, visiting a medical expert to aid with hierophobia is always a good option.

 Cognitive Behavioral Therapy (CBT)

-Psychotherapists frequently recommend CBT to assist people to cope with phobias like Hierophobia.
-CBT assists patients with Hierophobia in determining why they behave or react the way they do in response to their fear stimulus, in this case, priests or sacred objects.
+Psychotherapists frequently recommend CBT to assist people to cope with phobias like hierophobia.
+Cognitive behavioral therapy helps those struggling with phobia to determine why they behave or react the way they do in response to their fear stimulus, in this case, clergy or sacred objects.

 Exposure Therapy

-This form of therapy is conducted under medical guidance by exposing the patient to the fear stimulus in small, safe doses.
+This form of therapy is conducted under medical guidance by exposing the patient to the fear stimulus in small, safe increments.

 Conclusion

-Don’t fight the impulse to seek medical care, even if you know that doing so would expose you to your worst fears.
+If you’re struggling with hierophobia, seek medical care.
 If your phobia affects you and keeps you from living a fulfilling life, it’s worth going to therapy and overcoming your fears in a safe space instead of choosing to run away from them.
-Remember — “Don’t let the fear of what could happen, make nothing happen.”
+You don’t have to be a hostage to your fear.